Towards the non-perturbative cosmological bootstrap: Bulk two-point function

 \subsection{Analytic continuation from $S^{d+1}$}

-As discussed in section \ref{sec:SphereCorrelation}, the dS correlation functions, and in particular two-point functions, can be defined by analytic continuation of correlation functions on the sphere $S^{d+1}$.
-In what follows, we use this fact to find a formula for the spectral density of a generic scalar field theory in de Sitter as an integral over the discontinuity of the two-point function.
+As discussed in section \ref{sec:SphereCorrelation}, the dS correlation functions, and in particular two-point functions, can be defined by the analytic continuation of correlation functions on the sphere $S^{d+1}$.
+In what follows, we use this fact to find a formula for the spectral density of a generic scalar field theory in dS as an integral over the discontinuity of the two-point function.